marcverhagen/corelex/legacy/README.md

 data/corelex_nouns.basictypes.sql
 ```

-The intermediary file and the three SQL files are also included in the repository so typically there is no need to run the commands above.

 The SQL files can be used to populate the database that the CoreLex browser points at, see the [browser](../browser/README.md) directory in this repository for more details on setting up a CoreLex browser.

+The intermediary file is included in the repository, but the three SQL files are not so if you want to create a browser you will need to run the python scripts above.